 Meet our staffadmin

 Karen Fioretti was named publisher/editor of The Star-Herald in April 2017.
 She has more than 30 years of newspaper experience in roles ranging from reporting, photography and editing to production and technology.
 Karen is thrilled to be back working at a small town newspaper after years in senior management posts at dailies and newspaper groups.
-She has been married to husband Martin for nearly 24 years and the two have a son, Sam, who just completed his first year at Hampshire College in Massachusetts.
+She has been married to husband Martin for nearly 25 years and the two have a son, Sam, who is now beginning his third year at Hampshire College in Massachusetts.

 NANCY GREEN, lifestyles editor

 Since 1955, Nancy has been a member of The Star-Herald staff in positions ranging from first duties as a teletypesetter to her current job as Lifestyles Editor.
 She has seen a complete revolution in newspapers with the advancement of technology.
 She has experienced progress in providing a service of keeping the community abreast of its happenings.
 She is a native of Attala County, a graduate of French Camp Academy and Clark Memorial College.
 She was married to Charles Green for 42 years prior to his death in 2002.

 David Casteel joined the staff of The Star-Herald in October 2016 as an advertising representative.
 Casteel has been a mainstay in the community, with over 40 years of sales experience.
 Most recently, he spent 25 years at Central Office Supply in Kosciusko.
 David is an active member of First United Methodist Church in Kosciusko.
 David and his wife Beverly have resided in Kosciusko for 25 years.
 Their son Russell and daughter-in-law Callie live in Tennessee.